 I think the award for the most passionate about their product is the man with the ham.
 Listening to him speak about the meat, where it’s from, and why it’s different from the others makes you love ham too.
 And if you have questions, he is happy to answer!
 We even got an extra taste because I had learned a bit about various hams from Andrew Zimmern.

 At one of our stops, we got to pick our own bites from the nice selection of pintxos available that looked beautiful, tasted fresh and were nice portions.
 I loved that we got to pick our own, but it did make it much harder!
 If you’re feeling dessert, you can get it here.
 BUT, you might want to hold off until the last stop.

 A taste of Chinatown is on the list.
 I’m pretty sure you wouldn’t just pop into this place until you knew about it, and I love that!
 It felt secret and yet very welcoming.
 How’d they manage that?
 We were warmed up with two very different teas and hot (not spicy) bites.
 I’m a big fan of Chinese food, so I was loving this!

 Remember I said you might want to wait until the last stop for dessert?
 This is when you can thank me!
 It’s all about chocolate here, but there’s an extra treat that will keep you going for a couple hours.
 But my lips are sealed–you’ll have to go taste it for yourself.
 Unless you can tell what it is on your own!

-After this tour, I am definitely fan of food tours!
+After this tour, I am definitely a fan of food tours!
 And with Eating Europe, the Eating London Food Tour in SoHo, is a great experience and I highly recommend them.
-I think the quality of the food, length of tour, amount of London facts, and awesomeness of tour guide makes this tour stand out.
+I think the quality of the food, the length of the tour, amount of London facts, and awesomeness of the tour guide makes this tour stand out.

 This was a complimentary tour and I choose to share this experience with you because you deserve to know the best things to do around the world–and this food tour is now on that list!
 I would never share a positive experience if it was not one.
 That is a promise.